Jenisch/POBAI/README.md

   defensive layers.
 - CLI for querying recommendations with either direct flags or a JSON config file.
-- Optional JSON output for piping results into other tooling.
+- Optional JSON output (now with PoB import codes and pobb.in share links) for piping results into other tooling.
+- Dual-phase planner that surfaces both a league-start-friendly pick and a high-ceiling endgame option.
 - One-shot integration that opens recommended builds directly inside Path of Building (Path of Exile 1) using the registered `poe://` protocol or by invoking the desktop executable.